ogustari/SAGE/README.md

 # SAGE
-All script using during my SAGE cours 2017
+All script used during my SAGE cours 2017

 SequenceCut.sh cut the sequence of a fasta file between two given position (possible to insert until three different zone of cut).